freqtrade/freqtrade/docs/hyperopt.md

     * `optimize` - when set to `False` parameter will not be included in optimization process.
     Use these parameters to quickly prototype various ideas.

+!!!
+Warning
+    Hyperoptable parameters cannot be used in `populate_indicators` - as hyperopt does not recalculate indicators for each epoch, so the starting value would be used in this case.

 ## Loss-functions

 Each hyperparameter tuning requires a target.
 This is usually defined as a loss function (sometimes also called objective function), which should decrease for more desirable results, and increase for bad results.